Webnode: Website Builder Review 2022

 Customer Ratings

-Based on the reviews we examined, Webnode only manages a satisfactory overall rating, largely owing to the sizable amount of criticism we found on Trustpilot.
-These reviews targeted Webnode's slow customer service response times as well as their brevity.
+Based on the reviews we examined, Webnode only manages a satisfactory overall rating, largely owing to the criticism we found on Trustpilot.
+These negative reviews complained about slow customer service response times and short answers.
 Beyond that, difficulties switching from the platform's older version to its newer one were also highlighted.

 Alternatives